Tejaswini Khedkar

 Intro

-FirstCry.com is an e-commerce company.
-It is Asia's largest online store for baby and kids products.
-The platform combines e-commerce with omnichannel retail.
+FirstCry.com is a platform combines e-commerce with omnichannel retail.

-I got the opportunity to work with the retail sales team to design an internal tool that increased their efficiency and improved client retention.
+I got an opportunity to work with the Retail Sales Team to design an internal tool ecosystems.

 Intro